sgielen/cosix/README.md

 To compile the Cosix world including the kernel, you need the following
 dependencies:

+- A supported linker, choose either:
   - The GNU linker with x86 support.
 If you build binutils with `--target i686` you'll have it as i686-elf-ld which is the default name CMake looks for.
     If your GNU ld is named differently, just give `-DCMAKE_GLD_LINKER=ld`.
+  - The LLVM linker (ldd).
+Set `-DCMAKE_GLD_LINKER=ld.ldd` to find it.
-- The `objcopy` binary with x86 support.
+- An `objcopy` binary with x86 support, including `llvm-objcopy`.
 The build looks for a binary called `objcopy` but does not check early if it has x86 support.
-If you get objcopy-related errors, build binutils with `--target i686` and use `-DCMAKE_OBJCOPY=i686-elf-objcopy`.
+If you get objcopy-related errors, try giving `-DCMAKE_OBJCOPY=llvm-objcopy` or build binutils with `--target i686` and use `-DCMAKE_OBJCOPY=i686-elf-objcopy`.
 - Tools to build a disk image: sfdisk or fdisk, qemu-img, genext2fs and dd.
 - The CloudABI toolchain, see instructions at https://nuxi.nl/.
 The toolchain is based on Clang/LLVM and is available for many operating systems.
 After